 Where can I find Social Services?

 At Hammond-Henry Hospital, you can find Social Services by entering the building through the East Entrance.
-Take a left and follow the hallway down until you reach the Social Services door (marked with a sign).
-It will be on your right-hand side (4th door after the elevator).
+Take a right and follow the hallway down until you reach the Social Services door (marked with a sign).
+It will be on your right-hand side.
+(5th Door)